Academic Policies and Procedures

 4. meets the minimum required cumulative grade point average of 3.0.

 Individual degree programs may have policies in place for satisfactory academic progress.
-Students are responsible for verifying additional satisfactory progress policies as required by his or her degree program.
-If a student fails to satisfy the requirements of his or her degree program, the student may be dismissed from his or her program based on the academic unit’s recommendation to the College.
+Students are responsible for verifying additional satisfactory progress policies as required by their degree program.

 Academic Probationary Status

-A graduate student is expected to maintain a B average throughout his or her program of study (3.0/4.0 GPA).
-The student and his or her advisor will receive written notification of academic probationary status from the Program Director if:
+Graduate students are expected to maintain a B average throughout their program of study (3.0/4.0 GPA).
+The student and their advisor will receive written notification of academic probationary status from the Program Director if:

-• The student earns a single semester GPA lower than 3.0.
+• or The student earns a single semester GPA lower than 3.0.

-The faculty, staff, and administration of Saint Mary’s College are committed to helping students achieve success in his or her graduate studies.
-Therefore, the GPA of each graduate student is reviewed at the end of each semester by his or her advisor to determine whether action is necessary.
+The faculty, staff, and administration of Saint Mary’s College are committed to helping students succeed in their graduate studies.
+Therefore, the GPA of each graduate student is reviewed at the end of each semester by the Program Director and/or academic advisor to determine whether action is necessary.

 Completing Degree Requirements in Academic Probationary Status